vijayraavi/ha-nva/README.md

 2. Use SSH to log on to the docker VMs
 3. Mount an Azure fileshare on each VM
 4. Create the Azure service principal
-5. Copy and load the NVA monitor client Docker image on each docker VM
+5. Create the Docker image for the NVA monitor ZooKeeper client
 6. Start the ZooKeeper server nodes on each docker VM
 7. Edit the NVA monitor client configuration file
 8. Start the NVA monitor client docker containers